pachyderm/docs-content/latest/get-started/first-time-setup.md

 ```s
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
 All installation steps after [1.
-Install Docker Desktop](#1-install-docker-desktop) must be run through the WSL terminal (Ubuntu) and not in Powershell.
+Install Docker Desktop](#1-install-docker-desktop) must be run through the WSL terminal (Ubuntu) and not in PowerShell.

 You are now ready to continue to Step 1.
  {{% /wizardResult %}}